 The Differences Between Sealed and Expunged Records

 Many people are upset when they don’t hear the word “expunge” and instead hear “seal.”
 You shouldn’t.
 From your standpoint there are practically no differences between sealing a record or expunging a record.
 You receive the same benefits.
 The biggest difference is the use of two different words.

 Some exceptions are when purchasing a firearm and what entitled entities are allowed to know.
 A person with a sealed record must disclose the arrest if asked when purchasing a firearm.
 People with expunged records may lawfully deny the arrest in that situation.
 It doesn’t matter either way because neither one affects your second amendment right and FDLE already knows.

 Entitled entities will see the date of arrest and the charge when doing their Level 1 or Level 2 background screening if your record was sealed.
 They will only see the date of arrest if the record was expunged.

 When It Is Expunged

 When a record has been expunged the order requires that the Office of the State Attorney, the arresting agency, and the Sheriff’s Office physically destroy their actual files.
-This means those records are physically destroyed.
 The order to destroy also includes digital information (such as computer records).
 Identifying information such as fingerprints or DNA is excluded from this destruction.